awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platforms.md

 **Note**
 Packer will fail to create a custom platform if you use the Elastic Beanstalk default instance profile `aws-elasticbeanstalk-ec2-role`\.

    The EB CLI shows event output of the Packer environment until the build is complete\.
-You can exit the event view by pressing **Ctrl\-C**\.
+You can exit the event view by pressing **Ctrl\+C**\.

 1. You can check the logs for errors using the [eb platform logs](eb3-platform.md#eb3-platform-logs) command\.